Carbon price

 Carbon pricing (or pricing) is a method for governments to mitigate climate change, in which a monetary cost is applied to greenhouse gas emissions.
 This is done to encourage polluters to reduce fossil fuel combustion, the main driver of climate change.
 A carbon price usually takes the form of a carbon tax, or an emissions trading scheme (ETS) that requires firms to purchase allowances to emit.
 The method is widely agreed to be an efficient policy for reducing greenhouse gas emissions.
 Carbon pricing seeks to address the economic problem that emissions of and other greenhouse gases are a negative externality – a detrimental product that is not charged for by any market.

-21.7% of global GHG emissions are covered by carbon pricing in 2021, a major increase due to the introduction of the Chinese national carbon trading scheme.
+28% of global GHG emissions are covered by carbon pricing in 2025.
+In 2021, there was a major increase in the usage of carbon pricing due to the introduction of the Chinese national carbon trading scheme.
 Regions with carbon pricing include most European countries and Canada.
 On the other hand, top emitters like India, Russia, the Gulf states and many US states have not introduced carbon pricing.
 Australia had a carbon pricing scheme from 2012 to 2014.
 In 2020, carbon pricing generated $53B in revenue.